pytorch/pytorch/caffe2/contrib/playground/README.md

 ### Example Usage
-Playground comes with a resnet50 example, located in resnet50demo folder.
+Playground comes with a resnet example, located in resnetdemo folder.
 To see how playground works, do the following:

 1. make sure your caffe2 build successful with openCV and lmdb dependencies supported.